cecoeco/PRISMA.jl/README.md

 **Features:**

-- natural language processing (NLP) of manuscript PDFs to generate 2020 PRISMA checklists.
+- natural language processing to generate 2020 PRISMA checklists.
-- highly customizable 2020 PRISMA flow diagrams generated from study data.
+- upload study data to generate a 2020 PRISMA flow diagram.
 - Interactive web app that requires zero programming knowledge.

 **Installation:** use this command in the Julia REPL: `using Pkg; Pkg.add("PRISMA")`